+\paragraph{Semantic caching is widely adopted yet limits efficiency and quality.} The abundance of similar requests in online LLM serving presents significant opportunities to reuse historical responses.
+Major providers---including Google Gemini, OpenAI, and DeepSeek---already support context caching mechanisms to reduce deployment costs, such as reusing KV caches for shared input prefixes~\cite{sglang-asplos}.
+Building on this, GPTCache~\cite{bang2023gptcache} and Databricks~\cite{databricks-cache} introduce semantic caching, which reuses responses when a new request is semantically similar to a previous one.

-Additionally, reusing cached responses from semantically similar requests poses a risk to response quality, as determining whether two requests are semantically equivalent is inherently subjective~\cite{semantic-nips18}.
-As shown in Figure~\ref{fig:direct_cache_hit}, if we always select the most similar request and return its cached response, the win rate---compared to generating a response using the same model---drops from 50\% to 18\%.
+Despite established infrastructure support, existing semantic caching approaches remain limited in both efficiency and quality.
+Exact match rates are typically low due to diverse phrasings of similar queries.
+However, reusing semantically similar queries risks degrading output quality, as determining whether two requests are semantically equivalent is inherently subjective~\cite{semantic-nips18}.
+As shown in Figure~\ref{fig:direct_cache_hit}, if we select the most similar request and return its cached response, the win rate compared to generating a response using the same model drops from 50\% to 18\%.